mdn/content/files/en-us/web/api/attribution_reporting_api/index.md

   - : Included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, this is used to complete registration of an attribution source.
 - {{httpheader("Attribution-Reporting-Register-Trigger")}}
   - : Included as part of a response to a request that included an `Attribution-Reporting-Eligible` header, this is used to complete registration of an attribution trigger.
-- {{httpheader("Attribution-Reporting-Support")}}
-  - : xxx EDITORIAL: NEED TO FIND OUT WHETHER THE CROSS-WEB/PLATFORM-SPECIFIC APP ATTRIBUTION REPORTING FUNCTIONALITY IS SUPPORTED.
-SEE https://github.com/WICG/attribution-reporting-api/blob/main/app_to_web.md
 - {{httpheader("Permissions-Policy")}} {{httpheader('Permissions-Policy/attribution-reporting','attribution-reporting')}} directive
   - : Controls whether the current document is allowed to use attribution reporting.

 ## Examples

-There is a complete demo available at [Demo: Attribution Reporting API](https://arapi-home.web.app/)
+There is a complete demo available at [Demo: Attribution Reporting API](https://arapi-home.web.app/) (see the [source code also](https://github.com/GoogleChromeLabs/trust-safety-demo/tree/main/attribution-reporting)).

 ## Specifications